j-wrob/k6-tests/readme.md

-Repository with sample tests in Grafana k6 - performance testing tool.
+Repository with sample tests in Grafana k6 - performance testing tool